In order to use PrePARE please follow these instructions.

 Source and Source ID also need to be registered for CMIP6 publication.
 Here is the list of registered sources.

-Only experiments found in the Control Vocabulary files are accepted for CMIP6 publication.
+Only experiments found in the Controlled Vocabulary files are accepted for CMIP6 publication.
 A list of experiment_ids have been pre-defined including mandatory attributes.
 A warning will be displayed if one experiment attribute is missing or is not properly set by your program.

 grid and nominal_resolution are mandatory global attributes in CMIP6.
 PrePARE will make sure that these attributes are conformed to one of the following syntax: